 14.1.12.4.2 Test procedure

+The test consists of one active cell and one neighbour cell.
+The UE is requested to monitor the neighbouring cell on one of the NR carriers.
+The test consists of two successive time periods, with time duration of T1 and T2 respectively.
+Cell 1 are already identified by the UE prior to the start of the test.
+Cell 1 and Cell 2 belong to different tracking areas and Cell 2 is of higher priority than Cell 1.

+In the following test procedure “UE responds” means “UE starts transmitting preamble on PRACH for sending the RRCSetupRequest message to perform a Registration procedure for mobility.

 1. Ensure the UE is in [state RRC_IDLE with generic procedure parameters Connectivity NR and Test Mode On according to TS 38.508-1 [14] clause 4.5].
 Cell 1 is an active cell and Cell 2 is powered off.

 2. Set the parameters according to T1 in Table 14.1.12.5-1.
 Propagation conditions are set according to Annex C clause C.2.2.
 T1 starts.